juanpc2018/How-to-convert-Imacon-Photo-343-to-646-868-969-Hasselblad-X1-X5/README.md

 when Ballast output is lowered too much, bulb becomes unstable, generating horizontal lines on the scan, some lines are brighter some are darker. <br>

 The proper sollution to that dilema: </br>
-is placing a 4x5 flass ND .6 filter between the bulb and the negative. </br>
+is placing a 4x5 glass ND .6 filter between the bulb and the negative. </br>
 or between the negative and the 1:1 Lens </br>
-i did tests, placing the ND.6 filter between the bulb and the negative gives better results. in my opinion. </br>
+i did tests, placing the ND.6 filter between the bulb and the negative gives better results. </br>
 one of the reasons is that a bright light inside a black chanmber, creates reflections, </br>
 imacon chamber is Not painted with [Kiwami Black](https://www.youtube.com/watch?v=43OGgDaR2aE&t=29s) </br>
 using a cheaper / smaller ND.6 filter in-front of the 1:1 lens Require Kiwami Black. </br>